articuluxe/harmsway/doc/modern-cpp-features.md

 ## C++11 Library Features

 ### std::move
-`std::move` indicates that the object passed to it may be moved, or in other words, moved from one object to another without a copy.
-The object passed in should not be used after the move in certain situations.
+`std::move` indicates that the object passed to it may have its resources transferred.
+Moves can often be more efficient than copies.
+Using objects that have been moved from should be used with care, as they can be left in an unspecified state (see: [What can I do with a moved-from object?](http://stackoverflow.com/questions/7027523/what-can-i-do-with-a-moved-from-object)).

 A definition of `std::move` (performing a move is nothing more than casting to an rvalue):
 ```c++